biniamsea2/code-301-lab-06/README.md

 ## Time Estimate
 Number and name of feature: lab7 eventbrite

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete:

 Start time: